 5. Minimize cognitive load

 If a client has systems-based data (i.e. days to closure, ???) that comes from service level objectives and agreements, we can more easily gain a picture of where we need to take the new process transformation.
 We can identify what the customer expects and how the current process is performing towards that goal.

 However, if you don’t have KPIs or system-level metrics, we can still create a baseline from our mapping step by using the voice of customer and needed business value.
 Together, these metrics will point to productivity, timeliness and accuracy.

-An added benefit to this process-first approach is that we enable a system that can provide enterprise-level data, as well as empower a continuous improvement loop that uses the metrics to refine the ITSM.
+An added benefit to this process-first approach is that we enable a system that can provide enterprise-level data, as well as empower a continuous improvement loop that uses the metrics to refine the IT Services Management system.

 Where to Go from Here

-Creating a one-stop shop for all IT services, support and maintenance needs in your organization is possible and we’re doing it by creating simplified channels for IT requests and predictable tools for acting on, tracking and reporting on ITSM performance.
+Creating a one-stop shop for all IT services, support and maintenance needs in your organization is possible and we’re doing it by creating simplified channels for IT requests and predictable tools for acting on, tracking and reporting on IT Service Management performance.